soufianesejjari/JavaFX-Scala-POS-System-with-dashboard/README.md

 # ScalaProjet JavaFX/Scala POS System
-syma pos system with fashboard

-This is a JavaFX/Scala based Point of Sale system that allows users to view and manage sales data in an interactive dashboard.
-The application uses a MySQL database to store and retrieve data.
+In this article, we discuss the development of a user-friendly and scalable Point of Sale (POS) system using JavaFX and Scala.
+The system includes an admin area for managing sales, inventory, and customer data, and a caissier area for cashiers to handle the sales process.
+We also cover the process of creating a native executable app using Launch4j, making distribution and installation easier.
+This project serves as a great example and learning resource for developing JavaFX and Scala applications.

 ## Features
 - Cashier session: Allows cashiers to add new orders to the system